ColdNightHour/gdoctoHTML/README.md

 4. Select your table (that means highlight the whole thing as you would any text and press the translate button in the add-on side-bar.
 The HTML should now appear in the text-area.

+##Behavior
+In order for the add-on to work the table must be populated uniformly.
+This means that if you have a 4x4 table, each row must contain at least one thing in a cell.